Augustin Přeučil

-Augustin Přeučil (3 July 1914 – 14 April 1947) was a Czechoslovakian military pilot, who during World War II worked as an intelligence agent for Nazi Germany.
+Augustin Přeučil (3 July 1914 – 14 April 1947) was a Czech military pilot, who during World War II worked as an intelligence agent for Nazi Germany.
 In 1941, whilst serving with the British Royal Air Force, he stole a fighter aircraft from England, and flew it to Occupied Europe where he surrendered it to the German authorities.
 He later worked in Occupied Central Europe with the Gestapo.
-Shortly after the war he was executed in Prague by the Czechoslovakian authorities for treason.
+Shortly after the war he was executed in Prague by the Czechoslovak authorities for treason.

 Early life

-Přeučil was born on 3 July 1914 in the village Třebsín in Benešov, Central Bohemia.
-At the age of 21 he enrolled at the Civil Aviation School, from which he was conscripted into Czechoslovakian Army for military service, which sent him to train as a pilot at the Military Aviation School in Prostějov.
-In 1939, on the outbreak of World War II he was serving as a reconnaissance pilot in Air Regiment 6 of the Czechoslovak Air Force.
+Přeučil was born on 3 July 1914 in the village of Třebsín in Bohemia, Austria-Hungary (today part of Krňany, Czech Republic).
+At the age of 21, he enrolled at the Civil Aviation School, from which he was conscripted for military service into the Czechoslovak Army, which sent him to train as a pilot at the Military Aviation School in Prostějov.
+In 1939, on the outbreak of World War II, he was serving as a reconnaissance pilot in Air Regiment 6 of the Czechoslovak Air Force.